-Baptist Health Nursing and Rehabilitation Center has received 34 citations for violations of public health code between 2016 and 2020, according to New York State Department of Health records accessed on August 28, 2020.
-The facility has also received two fines totaling $12,000 in connection to findings that it violated health code provisions, among others, regarding quality of care..
-The Scotia nursing home’s citations resulted from a total of four surveys by state inspectors.
-The deficiencies they describe include the following:
+Midway Nursing Home received 15 citations for violations of public health laws between 2017 and 2021, according to New York State Department of Health records accessed on July 2, 2021.
+The Maspeth nursing home’s citations resulted from a total of four inspections by state surveyors.
+The violations they describe include the following:

 1. The nursing home did not adequately protect residents from abuse.
 Under Section 483.12 of the Federal Code guarantees nursing home residents “the right to be free from abuse.”
 A May 2021 citation found that Midway Nursing Home failed to ensure such.
 The citation states specifically that the facility did not ensure a resident was kept free from verbal abuse, nor that verbal abuse was immediately reported.
 The citation goes on to describe an incident in which “a nurse verbally and mentally abused” a resident.
 According to the citation, staff who witnessed the incident “did not immediately report the incident to the Director of Nursing or Nursing Supervisor,” and the resident later reported experiencing “heightened anger and stress” following the incident of verbal abuse.
 A plan of correction undertaken by the facility included the separation of the resident and the nurse, who was later terminated following an investigation.
 The staffer who witnessed the incident was provided a disciplinary action and re-education.